Program overview

 Program Structure

-The Social Service Community Worker diploma program can be completed in two years of full-time study.
-The program structure includes:
+The Social Service Community Worker program is designed to be completed within two years of full-time study.
+This program offers a comprehensive curriculum that prepares students for a career in social services.
+Key features of the program structure include:

 • Experiential and applied learning opportunities in the community.